Diagnosis and Treatment of Hip Arthritis in Wake County

 - Osteoarthritis: Osteoarthritis, sometimes called “wear and tear” arthritis, is a degenerative type of arthritis that occurs most often in people 50 years of age and older.
 It can occur in any joint in the body, but most often develops in weight-bearing joints such as the hip or knee.
-In osteoarthritis, the cartilage in the hip joint gradually wears away over time.
-As the cartilage wears away, it becomes frayed and rough, and the protective joint space between the bones decreases, which can result in bone rubbing on bone and can produce bone spurs.
-Osteoarthritis develops slowly, and the pain increases overtime.
+In cases of osteoarthritis, the cartilage in the hip joint gradually wears away over time.
+As the cartilage wears away, it becomes frayed and rough, and the protective joint space between the bones decreases, which can result in bone rubbing on bone and the production of bone spurs.
+Osteoarthritis develops slowly, and the pain increases over time.

 - Post-traumatic arthritis: A form of arthritis that develops after an injury to the hip.
-These injuries can cause instability and additional wear of the hip joint that over time can lead to arthritis.
+These injuries can cause instability and additional wear of the hip joint that can eventually lead to arthritis.

-Arthritis has no single specific cause, but there are certain factors that may make you more likely to develop the disease, including:
+Arthritis has no single specific cause, but there are certain factors that may make you more likely to develop the disease.
+These factors include:

 - Increasing age